Border Ranks of Positive and Invariant Tensor Decompositions: Applications to Correlations

 \subsection{Arbitrary arrangements of indices}

-More generally, one can define any arrangement of indices with a hypergraph $\Omega$, by associating the nodes to the local spaces, and the (hyper-)edges to the summation indices.
+More generally, one can define any arrangement of indices with a hypergraph $\Omega$ by associating the nodes to the local spaces and the (hyper-)edges to the summation indices.
 This includes all so far mentioned decompositions (see \Cref{fig:hypergraphDec} for examples).
 Given a hypergraph $\Omega$, we define the corresponding ranks as $\rank_\Omega, \nnrank_\Omega, \psdrank_\Omega$ \cite{De19d}.
-One particular subclass of decompositions considered in this paper arises from trees (i.e.\ a connected graphs containing no loops).
+One particular subclass of decompositions considered in this paper arises from trees (i.e.\ connected graphs containing no loops).
+Note that the notion of a tree has no meaning for hypergraphs.
+While tree tensor decompositions do not show a gap between border rank and rank, some positive tensor decompositions exhibit a gap already for the simplest hypergraph, namely a simplex.
 For a detailed treatment of $\Omega$-decompositions we refer to \Cref{app:OmegaG-decompositions}, where $\Omega$-decompositions are defined via \emph{weighted simplicial complexes} $\Omega$ representing the hypergraph structure.